datosh/datosh.github.io/README.md

 ### Proof read / Style check

 ```
-Review the following blog post for any spelling or gramatical mistakes.
+Review the following blog post for any spelling or grammatical mistakes.
 Instead of fixing the issues in the text, provide a list of the suggested changes so I can apply them myself.
 Highlight the changes clearly and provide a brief explanation for each one.
 If you have any suggestions for improving the style or structure of the text, feel free to include them as well.
 ```

 ### Generate cover images